fra31/auto-attack/README.md

 **Budget**: we use 100 iterations and 5 random restarts for the two versions of APGD and FAB and set a query limit of 5000 for Square Attack.
 For a faster evaluation, see below.

+## News
++ [Jul 2020] A short version of the paper is accepted at [ICML'20 UDL workshop](https://sites.google.com/view/udlworkshop2020/) for a spotlight presentation!
++ [Jun 2020] The paper is accepted at ICML 2020!

 # Adversarial Defenses Evaluation
 We here list adversarial defenses, in the Linf-threat model, recently proposed and evaluated with
 + AutoAttack (**AA**), as described above,